Streams

 For more information about this error, try `rustc --explain E0599`.

-As the output suggests, the problem is that we need the right trait in scope to be able to use the next method.
+As the output suggests, the reason for the compiler error is that we need the right trait in scope to be able to use the next method.
 Given our discussion so far, you might reasonably expect that to be Stream, but the trait we need here is actually StreamExt.
 The Ext there is for “extension”: this is a common pattern in the Rust community for extending one trait with another.

 Filename: src/main.rs